CSM 2022 FAQs

 Where will net control be located?

 TBD.
-Last year: Net control will be located at https://goo.gl/maps/agvKbSnQr3T2 in the offices of the Municipality of Notre-Dame-de-Bonsecours, which is close to Montebello.
-Net control equipment will be set up Friday afternoon, February 5th, 2021.
+From 2020: Net control will be located at https://goo.gl/maps/agvKbSnQr3T2 in the offices of the Municipality of Notre-Dame-de-Bonsecours, which is close to Montebello.
+Net control equipment will be set up Saturday afternoon, February 6th, 2022.

 Does net control have alternative communications?

 TBD.
-Last year: Net control has a high-speed fibre connection and access to email.
+From 2020: Net control has a high-speed fibre connection and access to email.
 NC also has phone access and will be monitoring local amateur 2m repeaters.
 Details to be confirmed immediately before the event.

 What checkpoints do each CP team cover?